elazarcoh/simply-view-image-for-python-debugging/README.md

 2. The python opencv module **must** support imwrite("filename to save", image_variable) function.

-3. The python file **must** import opencv module as cv2 such as "import cv2".
+3. The python file **must** import opencv module as cv2 such as "import cv2" and import numpy as np such as "import numpy as np";

 4. The extension use imwrite to save the temporary image file.